The Invisible Band

 - The Rubber Bandits; sure they're in the music videos, but always hidden by the iconic plastic bag mask.

-- The Melvins' already Surreal Music Video for "The Talking Horse" features elements of the scenery lip-synching the lyrics instead of the band - trees, skyscrapers, and newspaper boxes for instance.
+- The Melvins' already Surreal Music Video for "The Talking Horse" features elements of the scenery lip-syncing the lyrics instead of the band - trees, skyscrapers, and newspaper boxes for instance.
 Vocalist Buzz Osborne gets a cameo of sorts, though - his picture graces a cologne ad on the side of a bus stop.

 - The Cure's "Boys Don't Cry" has kids playing the song while the band appears only in shadow behind them.